acope/CSE345_website/README.md

 [OU Website](http://www.secs.oakland.edu/~akcopema/)

 ##Working Items / Finished :smile:
-- LOGIN and LOGOUT are paritally working
+- LOGIN and LOGOUT are working
-  - Works on local machine but does not work on school server
-  - When email and password are entered in with correct information it does not log in on OU server but works on local server
-  - User information is in school database
   - Test User
-    - Email: jdoe@cse345.com
+    - Email: jdoe@cse345.edu
-    - Password: password
+    - Password: 1234
+- Reservation Creation
+    - Checks to see if there are tickets still avaiable
+    - Populates drop down box with number of tickets that can be researved
+    - Populates movie thumnail and movie trailer with correct movie

 - Created All Pages
     - http://www.secs.oakland.edu/~akcopema/